 COVID-19: Vaccine information, visitor restrictions, testing, monoclonal antibody therapy, and additional resources

 Home > Fitness & Health > Health Library > Suicide

-A person who frequently thinks about suicide or has made a plan for suicide needs immediate help.
+A person who has made a plan to harm themself or someone else needs immediate help.
 National or local suicide hotlines, local hospitals, or a trusted health professional can usually help.